R (LR) v Coventry City Council [2025] EWHC 20 (Admin)

 Led by Ranjiv Khubber.

-Serena Sekhon specialises in public law and human rights.
+Serena specialises in public and administrative law.
 Her busy practice encompasses areas including judicial review, community care, inquests, prison and police law and education.

 She undertakes a mix of led and unled work.

-She is very frequently instructed on behalf of asylum seekers and refused asylum seekers in relation to various asylum support and accommodation decisions.
-See, for example, R (OA) v Secretary of State for the Home Department [2023] EWHC 2227 (Admin).
+Serena is very frequently instructed on behalf of asylum seekers and refused asylum seekers in relation to various asylum support and accommodation decisions.

 Serena advises and represents clients at all stages of the judicial review process, including pre-issue advice on prospects and preparing the claim, as well as drafting urgent applications for interim relief.

-Serena was recently led by Ranjiv Khubber in an urgent judicial review and policy challenge relating to section 17 Children Act support for a family with no recourse to public funds (NRPF).
+Serena also represents clients in age assessment challenges and has been led in urgent judicial review and policy challenges relating to section 17 Children Act support for families with no recourse to public funds (NRPF).

 Serena’s prison law experience includes: